SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/paper.md

 clustering when using the split dataset strategy with half of the sequences selected for the reference by a simple random sample (a 50% split) (Figure ; self-split).
-OTU quality was similar to that from OptiClust regardless of mode (-4.62% difference in median MCC \[**TODO: why is opticlust worse than optifit now?!?!**\]).
-In closed reference mode, OptiFit was able to cluster 85.2% of query sequences to reference OTUs with the split strategy, a great improvement over the average 43.1% of sequences clustered to the Greengenes database.
-In terms of run time, closed and open reference OptiFit performed faster than OptiClust on whole datasets by 39.1% and 31.8 respectively.
-The split dataset strategy also performed 4.0% faster than the database strategy in closed reference mode and 40.5% faster in open reference mode.
+OTU quality was similar to that from OptiClust regardless of mode (0.069% difference in median MCC).
+In closed reference mode, OptiFit was able to cluster 85.2% of query sequences to reference OTUs with the split strategy, a great improvement over the average 59.0% of sequences clustered to the Greengenes database.
+In terms of run time, closed and open reference OptiFit performed faster than OptiClust on whole datasets by 20.0% and 10.4%, respectively.
+The split dataset strategy also performed 8.7% faster than the database strategy in closed reference mode and 29.7% faster in open reference mode.
 Thus, reference clustering with the split dataset strategy creates as high quality OTUs as *de novo* clustering yet at a faster run time, and fits far more query sequences than the database strategy.

 ![ The median MCC score, fraction of query sequences that mapped in closed-reference clustering, and runtime in seconds from repeating each